cronologic-de/ug_ndigo6g/source/index.rst

 The Ndigo6G-12 was specifically designed for time-of-flight applications like `LIDAR <https://www.cronologic.de/applications/lidar>`_ or `TOF mass spectrometry <https://www.cronologic.de/applications/tof-mass-spectrometry>`_.
+A measurement precision of **5 ps (RMS)** is achievable for unipolar pulses.
-Pulse arrival times can be measured with an accuracy **down to 5 ps** together with information on pulse shape such as area or amplitude.
+In addition, information on the pulse shape, such as area or amplitude, is recorded.

 **Four channels** with **1600 Msps at 12 bit resolution** can be acquired independently.
 Alternatively, the four channels can be combined into two channels or into a single channel.
-This way, either a higher temporal resolution up to 6400 Msps or a larger dynamic range can be achieved via :ref:`multiple-sampling modes <functionality/adc_modes:multiple sampling modes>`.
+This way, either a higher temporal resolution **up to 6400 Msps** or a **larger dynamic range** can be achieved via :ref:`multiple-sampling modes <functionality/adc_modes:multiple sampling modes>`.

 This User Guide documents the hardware and functionality of the